-Pluribus Networks advances network virtualization and software-defined networking (SDN) through Netvisor, the industry’s most programmable, network operating system.
-Netvisor is based upon the Pluribus Virtualization-Centric FabricTM (VCFTM) architecture, a proven approach to understanding flow, rapidly responding to business needs and securing your data.
+Pluribus Networks advances network virtualization and software-defined networking (SDN) through Netvisor, the industry’s most programmable, network OS.
+Netvisor is based upon the Pluribus Virtualization-Centric FabricTM (VCFTM) architecture, a proven approach to understanding flow, rapidly responding to business needs, and securing your data.

 Factors that affect VDI QoE and latency: